famedly/ldap-sync/README.md

 docker run --rm -it --network host --volume ./opt:/opt/famedly-sync-agent docker-oss.nexus.famedly.de/famedly-sync-agent:latest
 ```

+### Deactivate only feature

+When this feature is set the ldap-sync will only synchronize the deactivated user.
+All the changes made on the ldap will be written to the cache as if they where applied.
+Therefore, only the deactivation changes will be applied to Zitadel but **all the other changes will be lost**

 ## Quirks & Edge Cases

 - Changing a user's LDAP id (the attribute from the `user_id` setting)